svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

 The function that is called from the REPL is called `eval_cps_program` and takes a list of expressions as argument.
-This function currently modifies the global evaluation context and then loops over the list of expressions and evaluates them from first to last. the result of the last expression is returned to the caller.
+This function currently modifies the global evaluation context and then loops over the list of expressions and evaluates them from first to last using the `run_eval` function. the result of the last expression is returned to the caller.

 ```
 VALUE eval_cps_program(VALUE lisp) {